eevaain/draw-digit-classifier/README.md

 # draw-digit-classifier
 You draw a digit.
 Code classifies it.
 That's it.
+Made from scratch.
+First independent ML project.